 “Steve not only provided a comprehensive explanation of the content of the course but also allowed time for discussing particular business issues that participants may be facing.
 That was really useful as part of my learning process.”
 Juan C., Financial Conduct Authority.

 “Course was fantastic and completely relevant to the work I am doing with Tableau.
 I particularly liked Steve’s method of teaching and how he applied the course material to ‘real-life’ use-cases.”
 Richard W., Dashboard Consulting Ltd.

 “This course was extremely useful and excellent value.
 It helped me formalise my learning and I have taken a lot of useful tips away which will help me in everyday work.”
 Lauren M., Baillie Gifford.

 The course starts at 09:30 on the first day and ends at 17:00.
 On the second day, the course starts at 09:00 and ends at 17:00.
 A comprehensive training manual is provided together with a USB with all the materials required for the training.

 Students must bring their own laptop with an active version of Tableau 10.5 (or later) pre-installed.

-Please contact the organiser for group and not-for-profit pricing options.
+Please contact the organiser for not-for-profit pricing options.